-PythonQt is distributed under the LGPL license, so it pairs well with the LGPL of the Qt 4.5 release and allows to be used in commercial applications when following the LGPL 2.1 obligations.
+PythonQt is distributed under the LGPL 2.1 license.
+It can be used in commercial applications when following the LGPL 2.1 obligations.

 The build system of PythonQt makes use of a modified version of the LGPL'ed QtScript generator, located in the "generator" directory.

 See http://qt.gitorious.org/qt-labs/qtscriptgenerator for details on the original project.
 Thanks a lot to the QtJambi guys and the QtScript Generator project for the C++ parser and Qt typesystem files!

 The PythonQt wrappers generated by the generator located in the "generated_cpp" directory are free to be used without any licensing restrictions.